ag999git/001-mirror/13-regular-exp/80-ch13-pattern-match-class-deepdive.md

 ### How Does Python’s re Module Expose Pattern and Match Types Without Defining Them?
->This is a very advanced concept and exercise and not required to be studies by beginners We may call this exercise as:- The Mystery of the "Missing" Classes
+>This is a very advanced concept and exercise and not required to be studies by beginners.

+We may call this exercise as:- The Mystery of the "Missing" Classes

 This exercise will help you to understand how the re module of Python:-